-Booksellers Suggested Novel 2021 Manuscript in Spanish.
+Booksellers Suggested Novel 2021

+Manuscript in Spanish.
 English sample available.

+- Pages 240

-Pages 240 Published in March 2021 Béla Bartók en el exilio [War & Music Quartet.
-Vol. I. Béla Bartók in Exile] The first title of the Quartet of War reconstructs the misery that spoiled the creativity of the Hungarian composer Béla Bartók during his exile in New York.
+- Published in March 2021

+Béla Bartók en el exilio

+[War & Music Quartet.
+Vol. I. Béla Bartók in Exile1

+The first title of the Quartet of War reconstructs the misery that spoiled the creativity of the Hungarian composer Béla Bartók during his exile in New York.

 Cuarteto de la guerra tells the story of four great composers who fight for their lives and their music when totalitarianism and war ravage Europe.
 New York, Berlin, Munich, Moscow, Barcelona and Los Angeles are the settings for their epic confrontation with political power, to prevent their work from being subjugated and used, while trying to survive This novel recalls Béla Bartók's voluntary exile to the United States, risking his emotional, family and professional stability, to record his radical opposition to the dictatorships of Horthy, Hitler and Mussolini.
 However, Bartók never managed to fully integrate in America.
 The rejection produced by his work encountered in the American public, his reserved character, the progressive deterioration of his health, his economic difficulties and the pathological disorders of his wife led him to an extreme situation, while he composed some of his most extraordinary works.

 Masterful tetralogy on the lights and shadows of the 20th century.
-José Enrique Ruiz-Domènec War & Music Quartet Vol. IV Romperé los cerrojos con el viento [I Will Break the Locks with the Wind] It's time to get into Schoenberg's history, the great reformer of Western music.
-Nothing and no one could stop him from going ahead with his revolutionary work and yet, at the same time, everything hindered him, to the point that the completion of his opera Moses and Aaron came to a halt after his eight-month stay in Barcelona and his subsequent flight to Los Angeles.
-It was not the lack of will or the decrease of his creative capacity that was to blame, but the uneasiness caused by his exodus, the feeling of being lost, the anguish that accompanies the creation of every pilgrim.
-Manuscript will be available in Spanish RELEASE NOVEMBER 2025
+José Enrique Ruiz-Domènec

+War & Music Quartet

+Vol. IV

+Romperé los cerrojos con el viento

+[I Will Break the Locks with the Wind]

+It's time to get into Schoenberg's history, the great reformer of point that the completion of his blame, but the uneasiness caused

+Manuscript will be available in Spanish

+PUBLICATION NOVEMBER 2025